dnsmichi/dotfiles/README.md

 # Macbook Pro dotfiles and setup at GitLab

 This repository contains everything to bootstrap my Macbook Pro (16 inch, 2019).

-> **Note**: The old version is located [here](https://github.com/dnsmichi/dotfiles).
->
-> The new version focuses on using macOS Catalina defaults such as ZSH.
-> Development environments are not necessarily installed locally but in Docker or in the cloud.
+This setup is explained in-depth in [dotfiles - Document and automate your Macbook setup](https://about.gitlab.com/blog/2020/04/17/dotfiles-document-and-automate-your-macbook-setup/).

 In addition to the files stored in this repository, the following instructions are needed to fully setup a Macbook Pro.

 ## Preparations